buswellj/openkaos/README.md

 ```

-###Linode Example
+###Linode Xen Example
 ====================================================================================

-Here is a quick run through using the SDK to build a working Linode Kernel...
+Here is a quick run through using the SDK to build a working Linode Xen Kernel...

 ```
 [pagan@build-server-01 myproject]$ ./openkaos-sdk.sh